Pat Brown: Personal life

 In 1958, as governor-elect, Brown appeared as a guest challenger on the TV panel show What's My Line?

+After leaving office, Brown returned to the practice of law and also experienced success in business, investing in a company involved with the Indonesian petroleum industry.

-Brown died at age 90 in Beverly Hills and is interred at Holy Cross Cemetery in Colma.
+Brown died from a heart attack at his home in the Beverly Canyon section of Los Angeles on February 16, 1996, at the age of 90.
+He is interred at Holy Cross Cemetery in Colma.

 Presidential and vice presidential candidate

 Unlike his son Jerry Brown, Pat himself never seriously ran for President of the United States, but was frequently California's "favorite son."
 During the 1952 Democratic primaries, Brown placed distant second to Estes Kefauver in total votes (65.04% to 9.97%), losing California to Kefauver.
 During Governor Brown's first term, the national census confirmed that California would become the nation's most populous state.
-This, along with Brown's political popularity, would contribute to two national Presidential victories, when he pledged his votes to the national candidates, John F. Kennedy in 1960, and Lyndon B. Johnson in 1964, at the Democratic conventions.
+This, along with Brown's political popularity, would contribute to two national presidential victories, when he pledged his votes to the national candidates, John F. Kennedy in 1960, and Lyndon B. Johnson in 1964, at the Democratic conventions.
 As governor, Brown was again California's favorite son in 1960, winning his home state with a large margin to his only opponent, George H. McLain.
 Running only in the California primary, the state's sheer population size placed him second, behind the eventual nominee, John F. Kennedy, thus repeating his 1952 state and national rankings.
 However, only one delegate cast his vote for Brown at the 1960 Democratic National Convention.

 During the 1964 primaries, by running again only in California, the nation's largest state electorate vote, Brown placed first this time in both the California and the Democratic national primary total, besting the eventual nominee.
 However, along with over a dozen other candidates, aside from George Wallace, Brown was a stalking horse for incumbent Lyndon B. Johnson, whose nomination was assured.

 Brown also briefly sought the vice presidential nomination at the 1956 Democratic National Convention, winning one vote.